Ireland hit back after last week’s drubbing with a narrow victory over Wales at the Principality Stadium.

-Jack Carty and Jarrod Evans traded early penalties while Jacob Stockdale opened the try scoring account with a try on eight minutes.
+Jack Carty and Jarrod Evans traded early penalties while Stockdale opened the try scoring account with a try on eight minutes.

 Dave Kilcoyne powered through a Josh Navidi tackle to provide the momentum for Ireland.
-Taking the ball flat from the next phase, Jack Carty put Andrew Conway through the gap who found the Lurgan man for an easy run in at the corner.
+Taking the ball flat from the next phase, Carty put Andrew Conway through the gap who found the Lurgan man for an easy run in at the corner.

 Stockdale grabbed a second try shortly before the half hour mark after pouncing on a poor pass from Aaron Shingler.

 Leading 15-3 at the break, Ireland certainly had the better half of the sides.
-Defensively, Ireland were much more organised than last weekend, and also had another edge to attack with Bundee Aki, Jacob Stockdale and Dave Kilcoyne making dangerous line breaks.
+Defensively, Ireland were much more organised than last weekend, and also had another edge to attack with Bundee Aki, Stockdale and Kilcoyne making dangerous line breaks.

 With a 12 point lead Ireland seemed to be in pole position to kick on and clinch top spot in the world rankings, however the introduction of Rhys Patchell and Tomos Williams at half backs, changed the complexion of the game.